quan-th217/Belgian-Traffic-Signs/README.md

 3. Run evaluate.py to use the trained model with the test data

 ## Other files
-- trainCNN.py & evaluateCNN.py: training and testing a CNN neural network
+- trainCNN.py & evaluateCNN.py: training and testing a convolutional neural network (CNN)
+- trainCNN2.py & evaluateCNN2.py: training and testing a CNN with strides and dropout